borditamas/arrowhead-basic-demo-clients/README.md

 	- Url (or delete)
 	- Licenses (or delete)

-5-6) Customize the followings field in the consumer and provider pom
+5) Customize the followings field in the consumer pom

 	- Parent
 	- ArtifactID
 	- Name

+6) Step 5 with provider	pom
 7) Add the consumer and provider artifact ids to the parent pom as a module
 8) Rename the consumer and provider folders inline with the artifact ids
 9) Verify your settings with a mvn clean install command